 - Addressing the causes that drive demand by focusing on levelling up outcomes and building healthier lives across Essex, we will over time reduce the demand that falls on higher cost, reactive services, whilst still maintaining these services for those who continue to need them. - Investing in early intervention we will continue to invest in early intervention services, where the evidence shows that these help people to achieve better outcomes and avoid more intensive service interventions down the line. - Sustaining excellence we will sustain and embed those core ingredients that have been shown to drive excellence in service delivery: quality of leadership and culture, an openness to learning and improvement, high levels of accountability, an engaged and motivated workforce, and the effective blending of operational expertise, data and user insight. - Collaborating with partners organisational boundaries can sometimes get in the way of providing seamless, cost-effective services.
-We will work with public service and voluntary sector partners to join up services where it makes sense to do so and to share data, learning and expertise.
+We will work with partners to join up services where it makes sense to do so and to share data, learning and expertise and will continue to support the resilience of the voluntary sector as it recovers from the pandemic and adapts to new and emerging local needs.

-Empowering communities - services are better if they are developed in partnership with communities to suit their own needs and strengths.
-We will seek to devolve power down to a local level where possible, we will partner with the voluntary sector and community groups and we will use social media to empower community action.
+• Empowering communities - services are better if they are developed in partnership with communities to suit their own needs and strengths. will seek to devolve power down to a local level where possible.
+We will partner with the voluntary sector and community groups and we will use social media to empower community action.